 Do you want to travel peacefully and Safe in Peru?
 On the one hand, you can always take out travel insurance in case you have any problems or altercations during your adventure.
 Here are some practical tips:

-Try not to carry valuables with you and especially that is not in sight.
+Try not to carry valuables with you and especially if that are not in sight.
 Avoid earrings, valuable jewelry, etc.

 If you travel with an eye-catching and sweet camera for thieves better if you carry it in a small, discreet backpack.
 Take it out when you want to take pictures and then hide it again.